 - Number of felonies or other similar incidents

 What do you think about this blog post?
-Are you or someone you know been in the situation of trying to become a life insurance agent with a felony?
-What was that like for them, and how did they achieve success?
+Have you or someone you know been in the situation of trying to become a life insurance agent with a felony?
+What was that like, and what happened?
 Please tell us in the comments below.